Kim Woo-sung (singer): Career

 In 2022, Woosung signed with Transparent Arts and released his second EP Moth on May 13, 2022, which featured the title track, "Phase Me," that Woosung debuted during his tour with Epik High.
 Just three days after the Epik High tour ended, on April 15, 2022, Woosung started his own tour in Europe, the USA, and Canada.
 Titled the "Moth EP Showcase", the mini solo tour ended on May 26, 2022, in Seoul, with a special appearance by the rest of The Rose members, Dojoon, Hajoon and Jaehyeong, who had just recently been discharged from their mandatory military service.

 In July 2022, The Attire, a Los Angeles-based duo, released 'Sriracha' featuring Woosung.
 He also features prominently in the music video for the song.

 On April 21, 2023, Woosung featured on the track "Snooze" from Agust D's (also known as Suga of BTS) album D-Day.
 The track would also feature Ryuichi Sakamoto, and the song would become the legendary composer's last work as he died shortly after its completion.
 The song has received great critical acclaim and commercial success and quickly became a fan favorite, with all three artists' contributions being highly praised.

-On March 29, 2023, the cast for Jentry Chau vs. The Underworld, a Netflix original animated series led and produced by Ali Wong, was revealed, announcing Woosung as one of the voice stars.
-The series is set to be released sometime in 2024.
+On March 29, 2023, the cast for Jentry Chau vs. the Underworld, a Netflix original animated series led and produced by Ali Wong, was revealed, announcing Woosung as one of the voice stars.
+The series was released in December 2024.

 Woosung updated his official website on May 16, 2024, hinting at a possible new EP in the works, cryptically titled "4444".
 Fans immediately began speculating about the significance of "4444" and what it might mean for Woosung's upcoming music and artistic projects.
 Woosung later released "4444" on October 4, the album includes 8 songs.
 He noted that 4444 was a way for him to explore the personal connection to the number 4 that has been a special guiding force in his life.
 It is also a way to break the superstition around the number 4 being unlucky in Asian culture.